Our story

 Prof Surani discovered and described a code, beyond DNA, that could be inherited and instruct cell fate.

-When gene regulation goes awry, disease can result.
+When gene regulation goes awry, cancer can result.

 It quickly became clear that studying chromatin-related cell fate control mechanisms could yield many unexplored targets for new drug discovery; enzymes that modify DNA, histones as well as transcription co-activation factors.